Spectral order for contact manifolds with convex boundary: Introduction

 \end{thm}

 We will prove this result in Section~\ref{sec:ineq}.
-As a corollary, we show that if a contact manifold with convex boundary is overtwisted, then it has algebraic torsion zero.
-This follows immediately from a simple computation that a neighborhood of an overtwisted disk has algebraic torsion zero.
+As a corollary, we show that if a contact manifold with convex boundary is overtwisted, then it has spectral order zero.
+This follows immediately from a simple computation that a neighborhood of an overtwisted disk has spectral order zero.

-In Section~\ref{sec:gt}, we carry out a computation that shows that the algebraic torsion of a slight enlargement of a Giroux $2\pi$-torsion $T^2 \times I$ has algebraic torsion at most two.
-In particular, every contact manifold with positive Giroux torsion has vanishing Ozsv\'ath-Szab\'o invariant, which was proved in the closed case by Ghiggini et al.~\cite{key-5}, modulo the issue of defining canonical orientation systems in sutured Floer homology.
+In Section~\ref{sec:gt}, we carry out a computation that shows that the spectral order of a slight enlargement of a Giroux $2\pi$-torsion $T^2 \times I$ has spectral order at most two.
+In particular, every contact manifold with positive Giroux torsion has vanishing Ozsv\'ath-Szab\'o invariant, which was proved in the closed case by Ghiggini, Honda, and Van Horn-Morris~\cite{key-5} (the sutured case also follows from their work when combined with \cite[Theorem~1.1]{key-2}).
 Together with Theorem~\ref{thm:ineq}, we obtain the following corollary.

 \begin{thm} If a contact $3$-manifold $(M,\xi)$ with convex boundary has Giroux $2\pi$-torsion, then

 \end{thm}